Dear reader of ADxS.org, please excuse the disruption.

 A meta-study shows (in contrast to most other studies) that the cortisol response of depressed patients to an acute psychological stressor does not differ from that of healthy people, but that the recovery-related return to the cortisol level before the stressor is significantly slower in depressed patients.
 This effect is also all the more pronounced the more severe the depression is.35

-The fact that prolonged cortisol stress can trigger depression is confirmed by the increased risk of depression when artificial glucocorticoids are administered.36
+The fact that prolonged cortisolergic stress can trigger depression is confirmed by the increased risk of depression with the administration of artificial glucocorticoids.36

 Men with elevated cortisol stress responses show a higher correlation of childhood maltreatment and depressive symptoms than men with moderate to lower cortisol responses.37